MicrosoftDocs/power-automate-docs/articles/parallel-modern-approvals.md

 # Create parallel approval workflows with Microsoft Flow

-In a parallel approval workflow, multiple persons are required to approve items such as invoices, purchase orders, vacation requests, etc. Each person's approval is independent of all other approvers.
+In a parallel approval workflow, multiple persons are required to approve items including invoices, purchase orders, vacation requests, etc. Each person's approval is independent of all other approvers.

 In this walk-through, we use Microsoft Flow to create a flow that automates a parallel approval workflow.
 This flow automates an employee vacation request process that requires approval from all persons (or teams) that the employee supports regularly.
 Employees use a SharePoint list to request vacation.
 Vacation approvals are required from the employee's direct manager, the Sales team, and the Human Resources.
 Each vacation request is routed each approver for a decision.
 The flow sends email with status changes, and then updates SharePoint with the decisions.